LDMX-Software/ldmx-software.github.io/docs/Running-and-configuring-fire.md

 p = ldmxcfg.Process("practice")
 ```

-Here is a list of all the process options and what they control.
+Here is a list of some of the most important process options and what they control.
+It is encouraged to browse the python modules themselves for all the details, but you can also call `help(ldmxcfg.Process)` in `python` to see the documentation.

 - `passName` (string)
    - **required** Given in the constructor, tag for the process as a whole.